 Image by by Humankind

-Their recycled paper-wrapped solid bars are designed to preserve your hair’s natural oils and cold-processed manufacturing helps them retain glycerin to moderate skin pH.
+Their recycled paper-wrapped solid shampoo bars are designed to preserve your hair’s natural oils and cold-processed manufacturing helps them retain glycerin to moderate skin pH.

-The plastic free liquid shampoo and conditioner also utilize sulfate-free, silicone-free, and vegan ingredients to hydrate and reduce breakage.
+The plastic-free liquid shampoo and conditioner also utilize sulfate-free, silicone-free, and vegan ingredients to hydrate and reduce breakage.

 None are palm oil-free, containing either “sustainable palm” or derivatives like Cetearyl alcohol.